-Adam Kallish is an Adjunct Faculty at IIT Institute of Design (ID).
+Adam Kallish is an Adjunct Faculty member at IIT Institute of Design (ID).
 Since 2018, he has taught a course on agile culture, which is concerned with clarity of purpose, and how all work directly supports the overall value delivered to markets and customers.
 This course balances an understanding of the key principles, values, behaviors, and practices of agile culture while applying them.
 Adam received a bachelor of arts degree in communications design from the University of Illinois at Chicago and a master's degree in fine arts in graphic design from the Rhode Island School of Design.
 He was in the Fulbright program at the National Institute of Design in Ahmedabad, India.

 Adam is interested in how media affects the teaching of design and how the educational/private sector environment affects design methodologies in the studio environment.
 His continual goal is to merge theoretical and pragmatic points of view into a more dynamic and fruitful relationship.
 His interests include positioning design throughout an organization as a strategic capability, managing complexity through systems design using design thinking and agile methods to reimagine product/service capabilities, and exploring transformation and how physical and digital contexts work together to deliver value to markets.
 Specifically, Adam’s areas of interest include digitalization and services, emerging technology impact on user experience models, teams and collaboration, augmented reality/virtual reality, and edge and mesh computing in relation to the Internet of Things (IoT).
 He constantly searches for links between the disciplines of design and the social and natural sciences.